PCR Technology Buying Guide

 - FRET Hybridization Probes: PCR with fluorescence resonance energy transfer (FRET) probes uses two labeled oligonucleotide probes that are designed to bind to the adjacent regions on target DNA.
 The first probe carries a donor dye at its 3' end, while the second carries an acceptor dye at its 5' end.
 The donor and the acceptor dyes are selected such that the emission spectrum of the donor dye overlaps significantly with the excitation spectrum of the acceptor dye, while the emission spectrum of the donor dye is spectrally separated from the emission spectrum of the acceptor dye.
 Excitation is performed at a wavelength specific to the donor dye, and the reaction is monitored at the emission wavelength of the acceptor dye.
 Fluorescence is detected during the annealing phase of PCR and is proportional to the amount of PCR product.

-Modern real time PCR platforms typically have multiple detection channels enabling flexibility in the choice of probe labels.
+Modern Real time PCR platforms typically have multiple detection channels enabling flexibility in the choice of probe labels.
 It is important to select fluorescent labels that are compatible with the detection channels and filters of the real time PCR instrument you are using.
 In addition, it is important to select quenchers that are compatible with the fluorophore that has been selected.
 For optimal performance, the quencher’s absorbance spectrum should match the fluorophores emission spectrum as closely as possible.
 Probe design can be extremely challenging, but many manufacturers provide assistance in this process.

 In the simplest real time PCR experiments, one target is amplified and analyzed.
 However, multiple targets can be simultaneously analyzed through the use of primers or probes labeled with multiple fluorophores.
 Real time PCR instruments can distinguish and monitor the fluorescence emission spectra of each fluorophore, resulting in quantitation of each target.
 In multiplex PCR fluorophores with minimally overlapping emission spectra should be selected.
 For some real time PCR approaches, multiplexing can also be accomplished by amplifying products with distinct melting temperatures.

-Overcoming Common PCR Challenges (GC-Rich Templates, Crude Samples and Long Range)
+Overcoming Common PCR Challenges

-Many different methods have been developed to facilitate the amplification of GC-rich templates.
 Several strategies involve the addition of specific reagents to the reaction mix.
 Betaine (0.8-1.6 M) is the most commonly used additive for enhancing the amplification of GC rich sequences and is used to reduce the formation of secondary structures in GC-rich regions.
 Alternatively, DMSO (3-20%) and formamide (5-20%) are thought to aid the amplification of GC-rich templates by interfering with hydrogen bond formation between two DNA strands.
 Good results have also been obtained through the addition of glycerol or tetramethylammonium chloride (0.01-10 mM) to the reaction mix.
 These enhancing reagents are often used in combination.
 Several optimization kits incorporating these and other enhancing agents, and a variety of buffers, are currently marketed.

-There are many DNA polymerases available that have been engineered specifically for the amplification of GC-rich DNA.
+DNA polymerases are available which have been engineered specifically for the amplification of GC-rich DNA.
 The unique properties of such enzymes may include enhanced processivity and improved tolerance to DNA melting agents.
 These enzymes are usually supplied with buffers that have also been optimized for GC-rich DNA targets.
 Another approach that has been developed to enable amplification of sequences high in GC content involves using modified dNTPs.
 One of the most noteworthy modified dNTPs used to amplify GC-rich targets is 7-deaza-dGTP, a dGTP analog that lacks nitrogen at the 7 position of the purine ring.
 The use of this modified nucleotide blocks Hoogsteen bond formation without interfering with normal Watson-Crick base pairing, reducing the probability that secondary structures, such as G quadruplexes, will form.

 Crude Sample PCR